pszujewski/edx-software-engineering/README.md

 Cohesion is about ensuring our abstractions and program design is good.
 You must ask, does the class do one thing?
 It is important to know that coupling to a degree is unavoidable and you will have some coupling within a cohesive class.
 Three main types of cohesion: functional cohesion, sequential cohesion, communication cohesion, and proceduarl cohesion (when it must follow a specific order.
 Procedural cohesion is less desirable.

-Example of sequential cohesion: the sequence of operations is important.
+**Sequential cohesion** occurs when the sequence of operations is important.
 Without being assigned a price, an item cannot be assigned a price category.
 Without a price category, an item cannot be added to the correct collection of items.
 This kind of Sequential Cohesion is not problematic in this case, because it is necessary for the system to perform the desired task.

 Coincidental cohesion is not really cohesion, and is basically a lack of 'good' cohesion.
 In general, system design should be highly cohesive and loosely coupled.

 Example of temporal cohesion, which is when code is only related by timing:

-You examine a method named prepareLocationForClosure that is designed to be invoked in the case where a department store location needs to prepare to permanently close down.
-Within this method, there are many calls to other methods such as cancelAllRestockingOrders, activateSalePricesOnAllItems, transferAllWarehouseEmployees, etc.
+You examine a method named `prepareLocationForClosure` that is designed to be invoked in the case where a department store location needs to prepare to permanently close down.
+Within this method, there are many calls to other methods such as `cancelAllRestockingOrders`, `activateSalePricesOnAllItems`, `transferAllWarehouseEmployees`, etc.

-The methods invoked by transferWareHouseItems are all diverse in their responsibilities.
+The methods invoked by `transferWareHouseItems` are all diverse in their responsibilities.
 The only thing that these methods have in common is that they need to be invoked around the same time of execution, so they are an example of Temporal Cohesion.
 This is a problematic type of cohesion.

 #### Design guidance